Eco-friendly Bamboo Toilet Paper

 However, because bamboo toilet paper is made using virgin pulp it’s naturally soft.
 The material is also naturally anti-microbial.

 One downside to this type of toilet roll is the fact most of the raw materials are produced in China.
 This means that there’s a lot of transportation required in the manufacturing process.

-We prefer the unbleached version because it becomes packaged in a cardboard box, whereas the whitened version comes packaged in plastic.
+I prefer the unbleached version because it becomes packaged in a cardboard box, whereas the whitened version comes packaged in plastic.